Commentary on monetary developments statistics

 Source: ARAD data series system

-The annual rate of growth of loans to the private sector, which are the most important counterpart of M3, was unchanged from December 2024 at 5.5% in January 2025.
-The annual growth rate of loans to non-financial corporations, a major component of this indicator, saw a month-on-month increase of 0.2 percentage point to 3.9% in January 2025.
-The annual growth rate of loans to households, another major component, increased slightly for the ninth consecutive month (4.1% in April 2024).
-It rose by 0.1 percentage point to 6.2% in January 2025.
+The annual rate of growth of loans to the private sector, which are the most important counterpart of M3, increased by 0.5 percentage point to 6.0% in February compared with the previous month.
+The annual growth rate of loans to non-financial corporations, a major component of this indicator, saw a month-on-month increase of 0.7 percentage point to 4.6% in February.
+The annual growth rate of loans to households, another major component, increased slightly for the tenth consecutive month (4.1% in April 2024).
+It rose by 0.1 percentage point to 6.3% in February 2025.

 Chart 2 – Contributions to annual growth in loans to private sector (%)